MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxincomingmessage-retries-vb.md

-﻿---
+---
-Description: 'The Retries property is a value that indicates the number of times that the fax service attempted to route an inbound fax message after the initial routing attempt failed.' ms.assetid: '47c5c4ed-15ce-490e-8a49-28837ddc149a'
+Description: The Retries property is a value that indicates the number of times that the fax service attempted to route an inbound fax message after the initial routing attempt failed. ms.assetid: 47c5c4ed-15ce-490e-8a49-28837ddc149a
-title: 'FaxIncomingMessage.Retries property'
+title: FaxIncomingMessage.Retries property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxIncomingMessage.Retries property